jools-arts/GitHub_PullRequestExercise/README.md

 8. Rise of Skywalker
 9. Attack of the Clones

-*Indented
+* Indented
- *list
+ * List
-  *would look like
+   * Would Look Like This
-   *this
+    * This

-Rogue One is the best Disney Star Wars film,..
+Rogue One is the best Disney Star Wars film,
-Closely followed by The Force Awakens,..
+Closely followed by The Force Awakens,
-And finally, Solo: A Star Wars Story
+And finally, Solo: A Star Wars Story!

 [Star Wars](https://www.starwars.com/)